 “She KILLED BITEFIGHTER!”
 Peter stomped into the bathroom, grabbed a towel off the rack, and blotted the hate-sweat off his face.
-“Sorry B, I shouldn’t have—”
+“Sorry B, I shouldn’t be—”

 “No Peter—I should be the one apologizing.
 You’ve sacrificed a lot.
 You deserve some peace.”

-“You have too; you should get some kind of—”
+“You do too; you should get some kind of—”

 “Just because I tried…it doesn’t mean I actually accomplished anything.”

-Peter stared in the mirror.
+Peter stared into the mirror.
 “Everything we’ve done looks good on paper, but nothing’s changed—people are still a bunch of hairless, rabid chimps.”

 “At least you’re young.
 You should look at the fucks who are sitting in Congress.
-It’s true what they say: D.C. is just an ugly version of Hollywood.”
+It’s true what they say: D.C. is just an uglier version of Hollywood.”